On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Wrapped Fukaya categories

 If $\fk{c}_X \subset X$ is mostly Lagrangian, a \emph{generalized cocore} associated to a connected component of $\fk{c}_X^{\op{crit}}$ is an exact (cylindrical at infinity) Lagrangian which intersects this component transversally in a single point.
 There is a closely related notion for stops: suppose $\fk{c} \sub \d_\infty X$ is a stop and let $p \in \fk{c}^{\op{crit}}$.
 Then there is an associated Lagrangian submanifold $L_p \sub X$ called the \emph{linking disk}, which is well-defined up to isotopy and depends only on the connected component of $\fk{c}^{\op{crit}}$ containing $p$.

-\ex If the stable manifolds of $(X, \l)$ are properly embedded (this condition holds after a generic perturbation of $\l$), then the skeleton is mostly Lagrangian.
-The cocores of the critical handles are in particular generalized cocores.
-Similarly, the skeleton of a Weinstein hypersurface $V \sub \d_\infty X$ is mostly Legendrian after possibly perturbing $V$. \eex
+\ex If the cocores of $(X, \l)$ are properly embedded (this condition holds after a generic perturbation of $\l$), then the skeleton is mostly Lagrangian.
+Similarly, the skeleton of a Weinstein hypersurface $V \sub \d_\infty X$ is mostly Legendrian after possibly perturbing $V$.
+See \cite[Sec.\ 1.3]{gps2}. \eex

 If $X$ is a Liouville sector and $\fk{c} \sub \d_\infty X$ is a stop, then there is a natural functor (often called ``pushforward" or ``stop-removal") \eq \mc{W}(X, \fk{c}) \to \mc{W}(X). \eeq This functor is characterized as follows when $\fk{c}$ is mostly Legendrian.